Trump continues to deny Russia interfered in 2016. Here’s why that’s a problem.

 The latest SCOTUS vacancy news

-With President Trump set to make his Supreme Court pick by next week on July 9, here’s some of the SCOTUS news from over the weekend:
+With Trump set to make his Supreme Court justice pick by next week on July 9, here’s some of the Supreme Court news from over the weekend:

 - “Sen. Maria Cantwell, D-Wash., warned her colleagues on both sides of the aisle that the upcoming confirmation vote could be ‘career-ending’ if it leads to the overturning of Roe v.
 Wade and other major precedents,” Cantwell said yesterday on “Meet the Press,” per NBC’s Alex Seitz-Wald.